fiscal-cliff/phonegap-plugin-brightness/README.md

 phonegap-plugin-brightness
 ==========================

-A phonegap 3.x plugin for brightness control within android and ios
+A phonegap 3.x plugin for brightness control within android and ios.
+Also recently I have added the function for keep screen on.

 Installing
 ======